dinocelotti/Smart-Tickets/README.md

 ### Current progress
 Accounts do not yet exist on the platform.
 There are several attributes which projects may assign to specific addresses (ie. isDistributor) but there is no system in neither front-end nor back-end for registering an account.

-## Desired state
+### Desired state
 Users on the Smart-Tickets platform will be identified by an Ethereum wallet address, so for each address there may exist an account.
 Account creation will therefore consist of initializing an address as an existing user and supplying the required information (decided by us).

 Accounts will be found in a global registry, containing global attributes about each user.
 Accounts may also have project-specfic attributes (stored with the respective projects), depending on their relationship to a project.
-User types are a project-specific attribute which defines the user's role for a project and allows them the appropriate permissions.
-The three user types are Promoters, Distributors, and End Consumers.

 ## User Info